neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/08-Take-Home-Challenges.md

 B) Repeat buyers: Users with 2+ orders (subquery in WHERE or HAVING on derived table).
 C) Open-ended: Build a cohort retention grid (month since signup → whether ordered) outline using a calendar CTE.

+**Approach Strategy:**
+Before diving into solutions, here's how to tackle each part:

+**Part A (First-order conversion):**
+1. Extract signup month from signup_date using DATE_FORMAT
+2. Count total signups per month (easy!)
+3. Count users with at least one order (EXISTS pattern)
+4. Join these counts together

+**Part B (Repeat buyers):**
+1. Count orders per user (subquery with COUNT)
+2. Filter to users with 2+ orders (WHERE count >= 2)
+3. Simple but effective!

+**Part C (Cohort retention - Conceptual):**
+This is complex!
+The idea:
+- Generate a calendar (recursive CTE)
+- For each signup cohort, track if they ordered in month 0, 1, 2, etc.
+- Create a "retention matrix" showing % who ordered in each subsequent month
+- This is advanced analytics - sketch the logic, don't need perfect code

+---

 Solutions and trade-offs
 ```sql
 -- A) Conversion by signup month